lrvick/rant/README.md

     On saving it will automatically generate any needed html for the page according to the 'post' templates found in 'layouts/post.html' .

-    To edit a post in the future simply do:
+    To edit a post in the future simply edit it and regenerate.

     ```bash
+    vim posts/201109230245-My_neat_blog_post.md
-    rant edit posts/201109230245-My_neat_blog_post.md
+    rant generate
     ```

     From here you can also modify any of the media found in /static, or edit